codinglead/codinglead.github.io/_courses/fetch-reddit-course/part2.md

 when we fetch the json from the endpoint it gives us a nested object. we will be indexing object properties.
 We will have to go into data then into children to get the data we need.

+Since the data we want is nested we will have to

+* index to the children property in the Object

 ```javascript
 // The fetch function takes in a endpoint